mongodb-developer/SocialStats/README.md

 ### Local

 I do my development work locally on my machine.
-* **Git**: I have a local copy of my development git repo.
-The repo stores everything in my app including my hosted html files and my serverless functions.
+* **Git**: I have a local copy of my development branch in the project repo.
+The project repo stores everything in my app including my hosted html files and my serverless functions.
 * **Tests**: I can run unit tests that test my serverless functions.
 Since I don’t have a way to run Realm locally on my machine, that’s all I can test.
 I need to push my code to Realm in order to run manual tests, integration tests, and UI tests.

 ### Moving from Local to Development

 When I'm ready to try out my code, I'm going to move from Local to Development.

-* **How to Move**: I’m going to push changes (`git push`) to my Development Repo.
+* **How to Move**: I’m going to push changes (`git push`) to my development branch.
-* **Git**: My Dev Repo is a forked copy of the Staging Repo.
-My Dev Repo is specific to me.
-My teammates have their own Dev Repos.
+* **Git**: I have a development branch specific to me.
+Mine is named `dev-lauren`.
+My teammates have their own development branches.
 * **Realm and Atlas**: One of the nice things about Realm is that it has a [GitHub auto deploy feature](https://docs.mongodb.com/realm/deploy/deploy-automatically-with-github/) so that whenever I push changes to an associated GitHub repo, the code in that repo is automatically deployed to my Realm app.
 That Realm app will be associated with an Atlas project.
 The Atlas project is where my database lives.
 In my case, I chose to have separate Atlas projects for each stage, so I could take advantage of the free clusters in Atlas.
-If you are paying for clusters, you can easily use a single Atlas project for all of your stages.  <br><br>
+If you are paying for clusters, you can easily use a single Atlas project for all of your stages.
-You might be wondering why I have a git repo specifically for Dev rather than using a single repo with a branch for each stage.
-The Realm auto deploy feature currently only allows you to auto deploy from the master branch, so I need a separate repo for each stage.
 * **Travis CI and Tests**: The `git push` is going to trigger a Travis CI build.
 The build is responsible for running all of my automated tests.
 The build is going to run those tests against the Dev Realm App that was just deployed.
 If you have experience with CI/CD infrastructure, this might feel a little odd to you—Travis CI is responsible for running the tests but not for doing the deploy.
 So, even if the tests fail, the deploy has already occurred.
 This is OK since this is not production—it’s just my dev environment.

 ### Development

 Every developer has their own Development stage.
-* **Git**: My Dev Repo is a forked copy of the Staging repo.
-My Dev Repo is specific to me.
-My teammates have their own Dev Repos.
+* **Git**: My development branch is specific to me.
+My teammates have their own development branches.
 * **Realm and Atlas**: My code is deployed in my Dev Realm App, which is connected to my Dev Atlas Project.
 * **Tests**: I can choose to run manual tests against this deployment.
 I can use also my local machine to run automated tests against this deployment.